 Attend an open day together

-When you've narrowed down your choices, remind your son or daughter to book their place at an open day: they’ll be able to find out more about the campus life, talk to a programme’s director, visit teaching facilities and find out whether that university is the best fit for them.
+When you've narrowed down your choices, remind your young person to book their place at an open day: they’ll be able to find out more about the campus life, talk to a programme’s director, visit teaching facilities and find out whether that university is the best fit for them.

 Our blog on Six Secrets to a Successful and Fun Open Day has some useful tips on how to make the most of an open day.

-It is definitely worth spending time wondering around the university campus with your son or daughter and the local town/ city centre where they might be living.
+It is definitely worth spending time wondering around the university campus with your young person and the local town/ city centre where they might be living.
 Whether they will be commuting from home or living on campus, location is extremely important.
 Do they see themselves living there for three years?

-Here is a list of websites that will help your son or daughter compare universities and guide them through the entire process.
+Here is a list of websites that will help your applicant compare universities and guide them through the entire process.

 Preparing to leave home

-We understand sending your son or daughter to university is a big milestone and you want to do your best to support them before they take their big step away from their family.
+We understand sending your applicant to university is a big milestone and you want to do your best to support them before they take their big step away from their family.

 As they prepare to start their new chapter in September, help them keep track of key university deadlines that may slip their minds, do some research together on the best student bank accounts, teach them a few easy and cheap recipes and run through the basics of budgeting to help them take control of their finances.